How to Change a Car Windshield | DIY Instructions

 - Allow the car to remain parked for a few hours and for the urethane to cure.
 It can take up to 48 hours for the urethane to completely cure.
 See note on the back of the urethane cartridge.

-- If you are planning on installing windshield by yourself it is recommended that you use heavy-duty suction cups to handle the windshield.
+- If you are planning on installing a windshield by yourself, it is recommended that you use heavy-duty suction cups to handle the windshield.
 Make sure to use rubber gloves so that you don't contaminate the windshield glass or get any grease on the windshield.

 - Don't use a car wash right after you have installed a new windshield.

 - If you have a newer car, you may want to leave this job up to the professionals.
 Call auto glass repair shops in your area and get a few windshield replacement quotes.